controlthemind/controlthemind.github.io/_posts/2024-05-22-foregiveness.md

 >My friendship is with all living beings,
 >My enmity is totally non-existent.
 >Let there be peace, harmony, and prosperity for all.

+In 2024, this day will fall on or around Sept 7, 2024, the last day of the Jain Pratyushan festival.